Skip to Content

 • Applicants must be able to participate in federal programs.

-• The property must be a “single-family” residence, properties that can include qualifying condo units.
+• The property must be a single-family residence.
+Properties can include qualifying condo units.

 USDA Loan Income Requirements

-Documents.
-Lenders want evidence that borrowers have the ability to repay mortgage financing.
-They will ask for such evidence as W-2 forms, pay stubs, and tax returns to document the borrower’s ability to repay the debt.
+Lenders want evidence that borrowers can repay the mortgage financing.
+They will ask for evidence, such as W-2 forms, pay stubs, and tax returns, to document the borrower’s ability to repay the debt.
 With your permission, lenders can get certain documentation directly from the IRS and banks.
-By getting information electronically, there is less for borrowers to provide on paper and the application process can be speeded up.
+By receiving information electronically, borrowers have less to provide on paper, and the application process can move more quickly.

 USDA Repayment Income